divad1196/cv_david_hugoframework/content/CV/skills.md

   * High/Low level programming (Good practices and algorithms, input sanitization, ...)
   * Network: firewall, WAF, Snort

 A complete audit of a company was also part of the formation.
-Nb: We did learn a lot, but this skills need to be sharpened with the experience.
+Nb: We did learn a lot, but these skills need to be sharpened with the experience.
-We did more attacks that defenses but the knowledge required are linked.
+We did more attacks that defenses, but the knowledge required are linked.

 ## Software Engineer
 * Good logic and understanding of various DSA and IT concepts